 When you create a blog post, more often than not, it will be attributed to a particular team member and they will take ownership of the piece.
 Here there is the freedom to work with their tone of voice, an approach which often leads to higher levels of engagement.
 That said, ensure the content still adheres to your business’ overall brand guidelines and content strategy.
 For example, authors should be able to show that the content fits within your established goals for content, as set out in the content strategy.

 Get your tone of voice right and your brand becomes a powerful force, reaching out to people in a persuasive way that builds trust and gets results.
-If you need more help check out our blog on ‘why having a tone of voice for your brand is important’.

-top tips on writing a news and blog post
+Top tips on writing a news and blog post

 Your blog is probably one of your company’s most valuable marketing tools.
 Blogs can help build trust with customers, generate leads, provide added value to your audience and build brand awareness.
 Here’s some top tips to consider when creating a new blog post: